-Can Children get Gout?
+Can Children Get Gout?

 When we think of gout, we think of older people suffering from the disease and not really children or teenagers but the truth is, that gout affects them also.
 Fortunately, gout in children is uncommon but it can affect anybody from the age of 12 and over.
 Although gout in children does not occur often, their bodies can begin forming excessive uric acid at a young age if they form bad eating habits in early life.

 For example, kids who grow up eating a diet high in sugars and low fiber are at an increased risk of suffering from many different health problems, one of them being gout.
-A kid’s diet that is high in sugars and meat, and we know much kids love hot dogs and burgers, can eventually lead to higher uric acid in the blood, laying the groundwork for gout in the future.
+A kid’s diet that is high in sugars and meat, and we know much kids love hot dogs and burgers, may eventually lead to higher uric acid in the blood, laying the groundwork for gout in the future.

 Like everybody else, children can experience inflamed, hot and reddened joints caused by gout making moving difficult for them.
 According to National Institute of Arthritis and Musculoskeletal and Skin Diseases, children can experience gout in any of their joints like their ankles, knees and fingers as well.